slime-systems/slime-document--support/docs/api.md

 <details>
   <summary>parameters</summary>

-There are tons of information surrounding the standard; it is intended to be used as a universal all-purposed representation of as many use cases as possible.
+There is tons of information surrounding the standard, as it is intended to be used as a universal all-purposed representation of as many use cases as possible.

-And we have to admit we really can't write about every rule mentioned in the standard here or we are just writing another standard.
+And we have to admit we really can't write about every rule mentioned in the standard here, or we are just writing another standard.
 However, we perform reasonable validations on your inputs to ensure they can be represented in the format specified by the standard.